IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 REDCap ETL Configuration
 ========================

 REDCap ETL requires a configuration file.
-In addition a REDCap configuration project can also be used.
+In addition, a REDCap configuration project can also be used.
 Using a configuration project allows users who do not have access to the REDCap ETL server to set some configuration properties and to start the ETL process.